sickboydroid/90-days-DSA-Challange/misc/network/networking course/OSI Model.md

 The process of building that table is called **Routing** and the process of using this table to forward the packets is called **Forwarding**

-Instead of actual IP's, the router stores ranges of IP's to improve effeciency.
+Instead of actual IP's, the router stores ranges of IP's to improve efficiency.
 For example

     - There is something like 172.8 / 16 > 88.112.32.2 (Kashmir) in routing table
     - This means that if dest ip addr of packet's first 16 bits match to 172.8 then forward it to Kashmir router with IP 88.112.32.2